 We are proud to say we have a 100% approval rate.

 Q: In your opinion, how does it compare, favourably or not, to other Residency By Investment (RBI) options?

-On top of that, we have a great country with a high possibility of growth.
+Additionally, we have a great country with a high possibility of growth.

 Q: What is the most popular investment class – do you have any information on why this is?

-A: The preferred investment for the Golden Visa (Autorização de Residência para Atividade de Investimento - ARI) is investment in a property.
+A: The preferred investment for the Golden Visa (Autorização de Residência para Atividade de Investimento – ARI) is an investment in a property.

 Originally the location for the investment was exclusively in Lisbon/Cascais, but now investors are spreading all over Portugal.
 Mostly the three main reasons for the investment in real estate are:

 - Possibility of an excellent return on your investment.

 Up to January 2018, of a total of 5717 Golden Visa approvals, 5397 were for property investments.
 Clearly, these numbers show a clear preference of investors for this type of investment under the Portugal Citizenship and Residency by Investment program.